* * * early bird registration 12/19/2025 -1/31/2026 * * *

-Each session will be full of adventures on the farm with hands-on activities in farming, art, cooking and wild crafting (plant ID, fire building, shelter building and more!) as well as hikes around our 150-acre organic farm.
+Each session will be full of adventures on the farm with hands-on activities in farming, art and cooking as well as hikes around our 150-acre organic farm.

 SCROLL DOWN FOR A SAMPLE SCHEDULE